How do I decide between webmail and doing it offline?

 supplier in future.
 I've got a Plusnet email account but I haven't looked

-at it for over two years.
-Use Gmail or Outlook or yahoo and moving ISP or to a new
+at it for years.
+Use Gmail or Outlook or Yahoo and moving ISP or to a new

 computer is really simple.